novafacing/novafacing.github.io/_posts/2022-09-05-nvidia-driver-frustration.md

 categories: [Linux, Debian]
 ---

-## NVidia Drivers

-This is the part where I'm half making a note to self.
+I'm half making a note to self.
 I recently reinstalled Debian on my desktop (I had switched from Ubuntu 20.04 to Debian Sid on my laptop earlier this summer), but my laptop does not have a discrete GPU.
 My desktop does!
 All actually went well the first time I installed.